Scientific Name

 Origin

-This species is native to Madagascar.
+Kalanchoe synsepala is native to Madagascar.
 It occurs in the central and southern parts of the island, growing in rocky, sunny places.

 Description

-Kalanchoe synsepala is an attractive succulent with thick fleshy grey-green leaves with pink-purple margins.
-It grows up to 20 inches (50 cm) tall and is very variable in size and shape.
-Leaves are orbicular with a rounded tip, up to 6 inches (15 cm) long and up to 2.8 inches (7 cm) wide.
-Margins are entire or with rigid teeth or sometimes dissected.
-Flowers are small, tubularly 4-angled, pale pink to reddish, and usually appear in 2 opposite, very dense corymbose cymes in mid-fall.
-The plant produces baby plants at the ends of long stems, which eventually bend down to the ground and take root, hence its common name.
+Kalanchoe synsepala is an attractive succulent with thick, fleshy, grey-green leaves with pink-purple margins.
+It is very variable in size and shape and can grow up to 20 inches (50 cm) tall.
+The leaves are orbicular with a rounded tip, measuring up to 6 inches (15 cm) long and 2.8 inches (7 cm) wide.
+Their margins can be entire or with rigid teeth, sometimes dissected.
+The plant produces baby plants at the ends of long stems, which eventually bend to the ground and take root, hence its common name.

 Hardiness